Yadnesh-Ranshevare/express-backend/basics/JavaScriptConcept/Event/readme.md

 ---
 # Event Flow & Propagation
-“Event Flow & Propagation” is one of the most important and most misunderstood parts of how browser events actually work.
+Event Flow & Propagation is one of the most important yet often misunderstood concepts in how browser events work.

 ### Event Flow
 the path or order in which an event travels through the DOM